 If you don’t already have deeds or other papers from when you when you bought your house, they may be retained by your solicitor or mortgage company or, if you are a tenant, with your landlord.
 These records may include sales particulars and Land Registry documents and can provide information on the age of the house and when it was built, its previous occupants, the features and extent of the house and attached properties, and the value of the property at various times.

-Many property sale catalogues can also be found in our catalogued Archives and Local Studies collections.
+Many property sale catalogues can also be found in our catalogued Archives and Local Studies collections, and in our list of Sales catalogues 1764-2008.
 You can identify these by searching for the keywords "sale catalogue" and the parish or place-name on our online catalogue, Heritage Search.

 If you cannot obtain deeds or other personal papers, there are plenty of other ways to find out about your property.